guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ## Report
-For more details about the methods used in our measurements, or more detailed results, you can check the report, available in the `report/` folder.
+For more details about the methods used in our measurements, references, or more detailed results, you can check the report, available in the `report/` folder.